aduth/Ghat/README.md

 - Ghat uses the more-permissive `repo` GitHub API scope instead of `write:repo_hook` because otherwise it's not possible to create webhooks for private repositories.
 - GitHub tokens are only ever available as plain-text in the client browser.
 When saving an integration, GitHub tokens are stored as a non-readable [bcrypt hash](http://en.wikipedia.org/wiki/Bcrypt) to be used in future verification for managing existing integrations.

-In addition to the items noted above, it's very easy to host your own instance of Ghat by clicking the Heroku Deploy button above.
+If you still have concerns, it's very easy to host your own private instance of Ghat by clicking the Heroku Deploy button above.

 ## License

 The MIT License (MIT)

-Copyright (c) 2014 Andrew Duthie
+Copyright (c) 2015 Andrew Duthie

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal